The CDC (Centers for Disease Control) defines a traumatic brain injury (TBI) as:

 New research is confirming that factors resulting from a concussion do cause changes in brain function including altered activity of certain neural circuits in the brain.

-This treatment is a very safe and gentle therapy.
-MeRT is a cutting-edge treatment process that combines TMS, a Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments that are tailored for each individual’s unique brain pattern.
+At the Brain Treatment Center, we employ a cutting-edge treatment process that integrates TMS, Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) analyses.
+This allows us to thoroughly analyze your brain’s patterns and formulate treatments that are uniquely tailored to your specific needs.

 In the ensuing months after the concussion, I just wasn’t myself… My academics began to suffer as well.
 I didn’t feel right.
 My EEG showed me that something had physically changed with how my brain functioned.
 After three days of treatment, I felt substantially better.
 After two weeks, I felt like I did before my injury.
 MeRT was life-changing.” – 21-year old female with TBI, Collegiate Soccer Player, Jan 2019